HMS-Core/hms-iap-clientdemo-android-studio/README.md

     when you re-enter the page.
 (Using `obtainOwnedPurchases` API to obtain consumable purchases and `consumeOwnedPurchase` to retry consuming purchases)

-    Note: In production you should validate the result on server side (deliver the purchase) before calling `consumeOwnedPurchase`.

 4. Tap **History**, the demo will call the `obtainOwnedPurchaseRecord` API to obtain the purchase history.

     <img src="images/consumable/purchase-history.jpg" alt="consumable purchase history" height="600"/>